rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

 Long files name can cause Nuget package failures.
 Should you recieve this error, it is recommended that you place the solution files in a folder you have created to reduce the number of characters in the filepath.

+If you recieve the following error

+>NuGet Package restore failed for project ObjectDetection:
+>The specified path, file name, or both are too long.
+The fully qualified file name must be less than 260 characters,
+>and the directory name must be less than 248 characters..
+Please see Error List window for detailed warnings and errors.

+Peform the following steps

-For example, create a folder temp in the C:\ and place the solution folders in their, and then start the lab.
+1. Create a folder in the C:\ named Temp
+2. In Windows Explorer, browse to the folder C:\LearnAI-Bootcamp\lab01.3_customvision02\Resources\Starter
+3. Copy the CustomVision.Sample folder
+4. Browse to C:\Temp, right click and click Paste
+5. Wait until the copy completes

 **Prerequisites**
 -----------------